umap-project/umap/docs/config/settings.md

 #### WEBSOCKET_ENABLED

-A websocket server is packaged with uMap, and can be turned-on to activate "real-time collaboration".
+A WebSocket server is packaged with uMap, and can be turned-on to activate "real-time collaboration".
+In practice, in order to enable it, a few settings are exposed.
-In practice, you would need to run the websocket server and specify a set of settings.

-Turning this setting to `True` **will make a switch available** on each map, to enable "real-time collaboration".
+Setting `WEBSOCKET_ENABLED` to `True` will **not** enable real-time collaboration on all the maps served by the server.
+Instead, a switch will be available in the "advanced properties" of the map.

-You can run the websocket server with this command:
+The websocket server can be run with the following command:

 ```bash
 python -m umap.ws